kzhng/Harry-Potter/Readme.txt

-fix describe methdo for testActor
+describe method is the same for testActor and player

-Expelliarmus can be cast even when the actor(an opponenet) is holing an item.
+Refactor HPGridController and HPtextInterface